Dokie74/edge-app/Documents/edgeapp/docs/MONITORING_LOGGING_STRATEGY.md

 # EDGE Application Monitoring & Logging Strategy

+**Version: 5.0 - Production Ready**
+**Date: July 30, 2025**
+**Status: Comprehensive Monitoring Suite**

 ## Overview

-This document outlines a comprehensive monitoring and logging strategy for the EDGE (Employee Development & Growth Engine) application to ensure optimal performance, security, and reliability.
+This document outlines a comprehensive monitoring and logging strategy for the EDGE (Employee Development & Growth Engine) application to ensure optimal performance, security, and reliability in production.
+With enhanced features like pulse questions management, team health analytics, and real-time dashboards, robust monitoring is essential for maintaining system health and user experience.

 ## Monitoring Architecture